akebu6/Kotlin-Notes/Image-Libraries/intro.md

 - As such, they can easily be redrawn at any scale without aliasing.

 # Images in Kotlin
-- mages are represented by the `java.awt.Image class`.
+- Images are represented by the `java.awt.Image class`.
 - This is the class at the top of the hierarchy for all graphical images.
 - For the purpose of this lesson, we will focus on an image subclass, `BufferedImage`.
 - A `BufferedImage` exposes the buffer of image data that can be read or modified.